Secondary Reform Program

 Read the final report and recommendations to the Review of Secondary Education in the Northern Territory. - Move away from Middle schools

-The final design for secondary schools in Darwin, Palmerston, and Alice Springs aims to create a more connected, inclusive, and future-focused education system that supports students from year 7 through to year 12. - Secondary Reform program delivery
+The final design for secondary schools in Darwin, Palmerston, and Alice Springs aims to create a more connected, inclusive, and future-focused education system that supports students from year 7 through to year 12. - Palmerston Secondary Special Education School

 The Northern Territory (NT) Government is building a new secondary special education school in Palmerston to support students with additional needs in Years 7–12.